mmistakes/minimal-mistakes/_posts/2023-08-08-ultimate-guide-to-java-virtual-threads.md

 As we can see, each thread stores a different value in the `ThreadLocal`, which is not accessible to other threads.
 The thread called `thread-1` retrieves the value `thread-1` from the `ThreadLocal`; The thread `thread-2` retrieves the value `thread-2` instead.
 There is no race condition at all.

-The same properties of `ThreadLocal` still stand also when we speak about virtual threads.
+The same properties of `ThreadLocal` still stand when we speak about virtual threads.
 In fact, we can replicate the same example above using virtual threads, and the result will be the same:

 ```java
 @SneakyThrows